-I Confronted My Mother-In-Law About How Much She Hates Me, & It Was Tough But Necessary
+I Confronted My Mother-In-Law About How Much She Hates Me, & It Was Bad

 I know most of us tend to think of ourselves as "good" people, and I am no exception.
 I like to think I have a big heart, and it influences everything I do.
 I also can be pretty charming, which might sound egotistical, but it's true.
 I'm pretty good at reading other people’s personalities, and figuring out what it is they want or need from me.
 I don’t try to change myself so they can like me better, but I can be more serious, more lighthearted, or more sarcastic, depending on the personality of the person I'm talking to.
 For this reason, people usually like me.
 I’m not saying they love me, but they like me.
 Because I care about making them like me, and I also care about liking them.